-One major component of the Addiction Center's mission is to educate and train future generations of medical scientists and medical scientists/clinicians, who will in turn be able to educate, treat, and carry out the next generation of research in this area.
+One major component of the University of Michigan Addiction Center's mission is to educate and train future generations of medical scientists and medical scientists/clinicians, who will in turn be able to educate, treat, and carry out the next generation of research in this area.

 To implement this mission, the Addiction Center provides exposure to and experience in the understanding and treatment of the broad spectrum of drug disorders.
-Activities involve formal teaching by Program faculty and staff, clinical work, primarily at U-M Addiction Treatment Services and in the Ann Arbor Veterans Affairs Healthcare System, and research training for post-doctoral fellows from the United States and Central and the Ukraine.
+Activities involve formal teaching by Program faculty and staff, clinical work, primarily at U-M Addiction Treatment Services and in the Ann Arbor Veterans Affairs Healthcare System, and research training for post-doctoral fellows.

 Addiction Center Fellowships

 Psychology 305 and 326 is offered in the Fall and Spring semesters as an ongoing research laboratory in psychopathology in the Department of Psychology.
 These courses expose students to the spectrum of substance abuse research and consist of a seminar and coursework, along with 6.0 hours per week in an addiction research laboratory, where students gain research assistant experience.
 These courses allow students to make more focused career decisions, and also serve as an identifier for post-graduation, permanent research assistant positions and programs.
 Although not all participants go on to substance use disorder research careers, the program has served a public education function to hundreds of individuals who go on to careers in medicine, public health, law, and other helping professions.
 Because of the caliber of the student body, many participants can be expected to go on to leadership positions in their fields.
 Please send resume or CV to Angela Galka: email@example.com.